 Members: a2a, Associazione Eugenio e Germana Parizzi, Camera di Commercio di Milano Monza Brianza Lodi, Comune di Cremona, Comune di Milano, Comune di Piacenza, ENI, Fondazione Alessandro Volta, Indesit Company, Intesa Sanpaolo, Pirelli & C., Provincia di Cremona, Regione Lombardia, Siemens, UniverLecco.

 The Founders’ Assembly consists of one member from each Founder.
 The President of the Committee of Institutional Participants attends the Assembly meetings.
 The Assembly’s duties include making recommendations to the Board of Directors concerning the general direction of the Foundation’s work and the relative objectives and programmes, expressing opinions on the provisional and actual financial statements, and nominating four Directors to the Board.

 President: Andrea Sianesi

-Members (in fieri): Giovanni Arvedi, Gaela Bernini, Manfredi Catella, Enrico Cereda, Adriano De Maio, Giorgio Diana, Sergio Dompè, Mauro Fenzi, Giorgio Ferrari, Pasquale Forte, Luciano Galimberti, Pietro Guindani (President of Institutional Participants Committee), Alberto Meda, Paola Mungo, Alessio Rocca (Student representative)
+Members: Giovanni Arvedi, Gaela Bernini, Manfredi Catella, Enrico Cereda, Adriano De Maio, Paola Delmonte, Giorgio Diana, Sergio Dompè, Mauro Fenzi, Giorgio Ferrari, Pasquale Forte, Luciano Galimberti, Pietro Guindani (President of Institutional Participants Committee), Alberto Meda, Paola Mungo, Alessio Rocca (Student representative), Marinella Soldi